-KINLOUGH WOOD

-G. 82,54
+KINLOUGH WOOD 98 Acres G. 82,54 Botanical, ecological Local B

 This is a deciduous wood of planted origin on a very wet site.
 The trees are poorly grown but quite large; they are mostly ash, birch (Betula pubescens), willow (Salix cinerea) and hazel (Corylus avellana).
 Some low-growing holly occurs also.
 There is some regeneration at the edges, especially on the north side where alder is growing vigorously but beneath the main canopy the ground layer is rather open due to cattle-grazing.
 Mosses form most of the cover, eg. Rhytidiadephus triquetrus, Thuidium tamariscinum, Fissidens spp.
 Hookeria lucens, etc., but there is also a selection of herb species including the following:-